analuisaburjack/VoxyLoginPage_Tests/Check_Activation/Functionality/AF04_invalid-activation-code.md

 6. Click on "Ativar"

 ### Expected Results
-1. User should be presented with a pop-up warning that the activation code is invalid and request a correction
+1. User should be presented with a warning that the activation code is invalid and request a correction
 2. System should present only the option to try again
 3. User should not be able to access the platform